You know rosemary.

-As a creative, you’ve likely been inspired by at a few of the ways of how to use rosemary during the holidays.
+As a creative, you’ve likely been inspired by at least a few of the ways of how to use rosemary during the holidays.

 Many of the spa gifts suggested here require rosemary essential oil, so consider making your own essential oil.
-To save time and energy, you can make larger batches of one beauty product or food and divide into multiple gifts.
+To save time and energy, you can make larger batches of one beauty product or food and divide them into multiple gifts.

-Plan your holiday parties by selecting your creative food, drink and decorating options well in advance.
+Plan your holiday parties by selecting your creative food, drink, and decorating options well in advance.
 Keep in mind that decorations that use cut fresh rosemary will be at their best for only a week or so.
 For best results, plan to assemble and hang fresh wreaths or garland a day or so before your holiday guests arrive.

 Prepare any non-perishable components of centerpieces, place cards or gift toppers in advance, and save adding the fresh sprigs until the morning of your party.
 If you know that you’ll be crunched for time prior to a party, avoid the stress and consider the decorating options that use live rosemary plants instead.